skullnbonesdao/SnB_HOTAS/README.md

 1. Device Usage:
 ------------------
-- SnB HOTAS v2.1.9 is designed to map "Joystick" buttons to specific keyboard and mouse inputs, allowing you to control the game using your device.
+- SnB HOTAS v2.2 is designed to map joystick, controller or mouse and keyboard input to specific keyboard and mouse outputs, allowing you to control the game using your device.
 - The program reads the button settings from the Parameters.ini file, which can be configured using the Settings program (explained below).

 2. Settings.exe Usage:
 -------------------
-- The Settings program is used to configure the button settings for SnB HOTAS v2.1.9.
+- The Settings program is used to configure the button settings for SnB HOTAS v2.2.
-- Run Settings.exe or click "Settings" on the SnB HOTAS v2.1.9 tray icon to open the configuration interface.
+- Run Settings.exe or click "Settings" on the SnB HOTAS v2.2 tray icon to open the configuration interface.
 - This interface allows you to assign keyboard inputs to your device's buttons as well as set the function of different axis.
-- You can change between the 3 device profiles for each HOTAS, HOSAS and Controller via the drop down menus.
+- You can change between the 3 device profiles for each HOTAS, HOSAS, Controller and Keyboard via the drop down menus.
 - You can also change the axis functionality by clicking the "Axis" button.
 - Modify the settings as per your preference and click the "Save" button to save the changes.
 - If you don't know the button numbers for your device, you can use the Device_info.exe program to show them within a tooltip.
 - The Device_info.exe program can be accessed in the Settings program via the info button in the lower left corner.
+- If you don't know the key name on your keyboard, you can use the "Key Names" button to show them within a tooltip.
-- It is recommended to configure the button settings before launching SnB HOTAS v2.1.9.
+- It is recommended to configure the button settings before launching SnB HOTAS v2.2.
 - Background images can be added, changed or removed in the Data\Backgrounds\ folder as long as all image names in the folder are sequential numbers.
 - A list of in game keys can be found by clicking the "Controls" button.
+- Toggling Scroll Lock will enable/disable the remapping of keys via the HOTAS program.

 3. Troubleshooting:
 -------------------